webdjoe/pyvesync/README.md

-  'Energy Week': '12', # totaly energy of week in kWh 'Energy Month': '50', # total energy of month in kWh 'Energy Year': '89', # total energy of year in kWh
+  'Energy Week': '12', # totaly energy of week in kWh 'Energy Month': '50', # total energy of month in kWh 'Energy Year': '89', # total energy of year in kWh 'Nightlight Status': 'on', #status of nightlight for 15A outlets 'Nightlight Automode': 'manual', #auto/manual for 15A outlets 'Nightlight Brightness': '50' #brightness of nightlight }
-}
 ```